buraksatar/ETSE-Humidity/clientSide/mqtt/config.md

-definitely watch this video : https://www.youtube.com/watch?v=AsDHEDbyLfg
+This is for configuration

 1- open the config file

 $ sudo leafpad /etc/mosquitto/mosquitto.conf

-2- on that file, delete the line of
+2- on that file, delete that line

 $ include_dir /etc/mosquitto/mosquitto.conf